Should you get the August Smart Lock or the Smart Lock Pro?

 |Yes

 As you can see, it's not just the look and feel of these locks that separate them.
-The cheaper August Smart Lock doesn't have all the same smart home integrations as the pricier Pro model.
-Even if you choose to upgrade the August Smart Lock by purchasing an August Connect, you won't have access to all the platforms supported by the Pro model.
+The cheaper August Smart Lock doesn't have the same smart home integrations as the pricier Pro model.
+And even if you choose to upgrade the August Smart Lock by purchasing an August Connect, you still won't have access to all the platforms supported by the Pro model.

 King of functionality

-August Smart Lock Pro
+August Smart Lock Pro + Connect Hub - Wi-Fi Smart Lock for Keyless Entry

 Everything you need.

-The August Smart Lock Pro comes with absolutely everything you need and could want in a smart lock.
-With support for Google Assistant, Apple HomeKit, and Amazon Alexa, and the inclusion of the connect makes the Smart Lock Pro easy to use how you want.
-Although, all of this functionality does come with a price tag that can shock the wallet.
+The August Smart Lock Pro has absolutely everything you could want in a smart lock.
+With support for Google, HomeKit, and Alexa, the inclusion of the August Connect makes the Smart Lock Pro easy to use with any of the major smart home assistants.
+However, all the functionality does come with a price tag that can shock the wallet.

 A simple smart lock

-August Smart Lock
+August Smart Lock - 3rd Generation smartphone controlled lock

 Missing a few bells and whistles

-Using the August Smart Lock is going to save you money upfront, but its functionality is limited.
-It's worth noting that buying an August Connect to go along with it, is still cheaper than buying the Pro version.
-Regardless, It's a stylish and reliable smart lock for any home.
+Using the August Smart Lock will save you money upfront, but its functionality is limited.
+It's worth noting that buying an August Connect to go along with it is still cheaper than purchasing the Pro version.
+Regardless, it's a stylish and reliable smart lock for any home.

 We may earn a commission for purchases using our links.
 Learn more.